 Games like Forza Horizon 5, Halo: MCC, Apex Legends, etc. are among the numerous titles in the current collection.

 SignalRGB is available in two versions from WhirlwindFX.
-The free version offers complete hardware compatibility, lighting effects, and control over a mouse’s CPI.
+The free version offers complete hardware compatibility, lighting effects, and mouse CPI control.

 For $4.99 per month or $35.88 per year at the time of writing, SignalRGB Pro increases that feature set with game integrations, unique audio visualizers, an advanced pixel accurate screen ambiance effect, and early access to new additions.